jerryfat/FIX-Gateway/README-MAVPX4.md

 $ python3 ./fixgw.py -v -d -config-file "fixgw/configs/default.yaml"
 the FIX-Gateway/fixgw/config/default.yaml 'config' file plugin automagically (via xterms) starts up FIX server, pyEfis, pyG5 and 1. sitl if ip addr is 172.17.0.1 or 2. :14550 if qgcs or 3. connects to mavlink source over /dev/serial acmo 4. or usb0

- note: from FIXGW default.yaml config file, my new plugin-mavlink2PX4G5 plugin also has config parameters for pyG5 and pyEfis conversion data fom mavlink msgs from FIX-Gateway/fixgw/config/default.yaml
+ note: from the FIXGW default.yaml config file, the added plugin-mavlink2PX4G5 has config parameters for pyG5 and pyEfis conversion data for mavlink msgs from FIX-Gateway/fixgw/config/default.yaml
          mavlink2PX4G5:
            load:              yes